Oklahoma vs. Kansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oklahoma and its opponents have combined for 52.5 points -- this matchup's over/under -- just two times this season.
+- Oklahoma has combined with its opponents to score more than 52.5 points only twice this year.

-- Kansas State's games have gone over 52.5 points in two opportunities this season.
+- Kansas State has combined with its opponents to score more than 52.5 points in two games this season.

-- The two teams combine to score 67.1 points per game, 14.6 more than the total in this contest.
+- The combined points per game average of the two teams, 67.1, is 14.6 points greater than Saturday's over/under.

-- The 35.5 combined points per game that these two squads have allowed this season are 17.0 fewer than the 52.5 total in this contest.
+- These two squads combine to allow 35.5 points per game, 17.0 fewer than this contest's over/under.

-- Sooners games this season feature an average total of 63.5 points, a number 11.0 points higher than Saturday's over/under.
+- The Sooners and their opponents have scored an average of 63.5 points per game in 2021, 11.0 more than Saturday's total.

-- In 2021, games involving the Wildcats have averaged a total of 51.6 points, 0.9 fewer than this game's set over/under.
+- The 51.6 PPG average total in Wildcats games this season is 0.9 points fewer than this game's over/under.

 Oklahoma Stats and Trends